 Port Orford, Oregon’s Bob Hergert started doing scrimshaw in 1978, strongly influenced by the Bellingham school in Washington State.
 A chance meeting with Eric Galletta of Galletta Guitars opened the door for Bob to do scrimshaw work for the Allman Brothers Band, the Beach Boys, and many other guitarists.
 He continues to work with other luthiers and inlay artists, including Larry Robinson and Harvey Leach.
 He collaborated with Leach on Martin Guitar’s 1.5 millionth guitar—“da Vinci Unplugged”—now on display in the Martin Museum, and, more recently, with Robinson on the Steve Klein da Vinci homage.

-Tom Ribbecke, who practices in Healdsburg, CA, has been building and designing all types of guitars for over 40 years.
+Tom Ribbecke, who practices in Healdsburg, California, has been building and designing all types of guitars for over forty years.
 He has developed an international reputation for building the arch top guitar, innovating in all areas of lutherie, and most recently for inventing/developing the Halfling™ line of carved top instruments, which hybridize the arch top and steel-string style guitars.
-Tom has taught guitar making for many years and recently has begun to develop the Ribbecke Center for Stringed Instruments to teach, create, and do research at his private shop in Healdsburg, California.
+Tom has taught guitar making for many years and recently has begun to develop the Ribbecke Center for Stringed Instruments to teach, create, and do research at his private shop in Healdsburg.

 Publisher: Hal Leonard

 Dimensions: 8.5 X 10.5 inches

 This collection of interviews sparkles with the individual personalities of some of this century's most...